monipek/Book_Rating_Prediction_Model/README.md

 </div>

+The model reached an accuracy of 46.1% on the test set as seen in Figure 1, more than double the 20% you'd expect from random guessing.
+It was especially good at predicting the extreme ratings, 1 and 5 stars.
+For example, as seen in the Confusion Matrix in Figure 2, it correctly identified 1,223 of the 1-star reviews and 1,243 of the 5-star ones.
+However, it struggled more with the middle ratings (2 to 4 stars), often confusing them with their neighbouring categories.
+This reflects how subjective these ratings can be.
+What one person sees as "just okay" (3 stars), another might rate as "good" (4 stars).

+The model clearly picked up on sentiment: negative words like “pretentious” and “dull” often predicted 1-star reviews, while emotional phrases like “utterly broke me” or “the literary love of my life” were strong indicators of 5-star ratings.
+Still, the model found it harder to deal with reviews that contained mixed opinions, where the overall tone wasn’t so obvious.

+## Further Testing with "A Little Life"

 | "A Little Life" Review  | Predicted Rating | Actual Rating |
 |----------------|------------------|---------------|
 | "Brace yourself for the most melodramatic, pretentious, dull, dumb, overwritten, repetitive, laughable, cringe-inducing, self-indulgent, unbelievable, stereotypical, voyeuristic, contrived piece of fiction." | ★1 | ★1 |